As a manager, you’re like an orchestra conductor. Or a coach.

 But you’ll be far more skilled — at offering feedback, and as a manager.

-Managers, want to get ready for better performance reviews in 2017?
+Managers, want to prep for better performance reviews?

 - Free checklist, actions for year-round performance review prep